PIX Firewall Device Support

 PIX Device Polls for Updates

 The PIX device contacts the PIX module in the Cisco Configuration Engine to report information about itself.
-This occurs when the PIX starts, when any of the reported information changes and whenever the PIX wants to check for updates.
+This occurs when the PIX starts, when any of the reported information changes, and whenever the PIX wants to check for updates.
 PIX sends the DeviceDetails message to the server.
-DeviceDetails gives the Cisco Configuration Engine an update of the versions of software the device is currently running.
+The DeviceDetails message provides the Cisco Configuration Engine an update of the version of software that the device is currently running.
 The information received in DeviceDetails is logged into the log file (pix.log) for reference.

 •Checksum and URL for the configuration file the PIX should be running

 •Checksum and URL for the PIX image

 •Checksum and URL for the PIX Device Manager (PDM) image

 The PIX compares the checksum in the message with the current checksum of the component concerned.
 In the case of configuration, it also calculates the cryptochecksum of the running configuration and compare that with the one calculated the last time when the configuration was updated from the Cisco Configuration Engine.
 An update is required if the checksum (or cryptochecksum) differs.